withastro/astro/.changeset/dirty-zoos-fail.md

 'astro': patch
 ---

-Fix display of debug messages when using the `--verbose` flag
+Fixes display of debug messages when using the `--verbose` flag